-Kudos — As you know, I like to use my Monday Missives to share news about recent accomplishments by members of our department.
+Kudos — As you know, I like to use my Monday Missives to share news about recent accomplishments by members of the English Department.
 Here is the latest news:

-Upcoming Events and Deadlines — Here is information about an upcoming event.
+Upcoming Events and Deadlines — Here is information about upcoming events and deadlines:

 February 6 — The UNC Charlotte Alumni Association is sponsoring a program called “A Fireside Chat with Bryn Chancellor.”
 During this event, Bryn will discuss her debut novel, Sycamore.
 The event will take place on February 6, 2018, in the Harris Alumni Center from 5:30 to 7:00.
 The event is free, but registration is required.
 For more information, please click on the following link: https://49eralumni.uncc.edu/s/1721/interior.aspx?sid=1721&pgid=1306&gid=2&cid=3574&ecid=3574&post_id=0